 In August 2009, we entered into a research, collaboration and license agreement with Cardiff University and University College Cardiff Consultants Ltd., or Cardiff Consultants, which we refer to as the Cardiff Agreement.
 Under the Cardiff Agreement, we collaborate with Cardiff University in the design, synthesis, characterization and evaluation of phosphoramidate prodrugs, which we refer to as ProTides, based on certain nucleosides.
-We are responsible for funding certain work performed by Cardiff University and making other payments, which we refer to as ProTides, based on certain functional evaluation of phosphoramidate prodrugs, which we refer to as ProTides, based on certain nucleosides.
 We are responsible for funding certain work performed by Cardiff University and making other payments, which we expect will total approximately £141,350 in aggregate in 2017.
 On our filing, or that of a sublicensee, of patent applications resulting from research under the Cardiff Agreement, we will owe Cardiff Consultants certain immaterial payments.
 If we or our sublicensees develop and commercialize a product resulting from such research, we will owe Cardiff Consultants clinical development milestone payments of up to £1,875,000; provided, that such milestone payments are due only with respect to the first product within each nucleoside family to achieve the milestone.
-We will also owe Cardiff Consultants royalties equal to a low-single digit percentage on our sales of a product resulting from such research.
-Should we sublicense our right to commercialize a product resulting from the research, we will owe Cardiff Consultants a high-single digit percentage of payments received in consideration of the sublicense.
+We will also owe Cardiff Consultants royalties equal to a low-single digit percentage on our sales of a product resulting from such research, we will owe Cardiff Consultants a high-single digit percentage of payments received in consideration of the sublicense.

 In October 2009, we entered into a license and collaboration agreement with Cardiff ProTides Ltd., or Cardiff ProTides, which agreement was subsequently amended and restated as an assignment, license and collaboration agreement in March 2012 and was further amended in May 2012, which we refer to as the ProTides Agreement.
 Under the ProTides Agreement, we collaborated with Cardiff ProTides in the discovery, drug design and in vitro screening of purine and pyrimidine based nucleosides as potential drug candidates.
-If we or a sublicensee develop one or more products covered by a valid claim of an assigned patent or patent resulting from

-Cardiff ProTides' research, such as Acelarin, we will owe Cardiff ProTides up to approximately \$4.5 million in development and approval milestone payments in the aggregate for the first such product.
+If we or a sublicensee develop one or more products covered by a valid claim of an assigned patent or patent resulting from Cardiff ProTides' research, such as Acelarin, we will owe Cardiff ProTides up to approximately \$4.5 million in development and approval milestone payments in the aggregate for the first such product.
 Additional development and approval milestones would be payable for the first additional product in a new nucleoside series covered by a valid claim of an assigned patent or a patent resulting from Cardiff ProTides' research, although the maximum potential value of such milestone payments is approximately half the value of the milestone payments associated with the first product.
 We will also owe Cardiff ProTides royalties equal to a percentage in mid- to high-single digits on sales of such products, subject to reduction under certain circumstances.
 Royalties on sales by sublicensees are set by formula, which formula would be likely to result in a royalty in the mid-single digits.